-2. Scope and application of policy
+2. Policy scope and application

-The policy applies to WIL activities undertaken with the approval of the University on or off campus and to all students and staff associated with such activities.
+2.2 The policy applies to WIL activities undertaken with the approval of the University on or off campus and to all students and staff associated with such activities.

-Activities undertaken by students that are not part of academic requirements for a program or course fall outside the scope of this document, including the Voluntary Work Experience Scheme.
+2.3 Activities undertaken by students that are not part of academic requirements for a program or course fall outside the scope of this document, including the Voluntary Work Experience Scheme.
 Work experience is considered an extracurricular opportunity that a student may choose to undertake independently of their study, whether or not it relates to their area of study.